Tree indiscernibilities, revisited: Introduction

 We state notation and key propositions in section \ref{51}.
 The definitions of $\s$- and $\n$-indiscernible sets are given in section \ref{34}.
 In section \ref{36} we argue for the $\s$- and $\n$-modeling theorems, Theorems \ref{s-model} and \ref{1-model}.
 In section \ref{37} we give formal definitions of $\s$- and $\n$-type properties, and give arguments for the main theorems, Theorem \ref{main2} and Theorem \ref{tp12}.
 In the Appendix, we supply detailed proofs of \citep[{App.
 2.6, 2.7}]{sh90} for the interested reader.

 We acknowledge helpful conversations with Thomas Scanlon on the subject of this paper.
 We thank Artem Chernikov for suggesting Adler's paper.
+We thank Miodrag Sokic for pointing out an error in the initial proofs in the Appendix.
 We thank the reviewer for a careful reading of this paper and for pointing us to a simplified proof of the $\s$-modeling theorem that avoids the use of \citep[{App.
 2.6, 2.7}]{sh90}, and also for suggesting simplifications of the proofs for Theorem \ref{arraymodel} and Lemma \ref{252} that eschew infinite combinatorics.